m88i/camel-wordpress/README.md

+**Note:** This component will be available in Apache Camel 2.21.0 out of the box.
+This repository will no longer be maintained.
+If you want the most recent version, please switch to Apache Camel.

 # Camel Wordpress

 Camel component for [Wordpress API](https://developer.wordpress.org/rest-api/reference/).
 This is a work in progress, but if you are willing for this component, please reach me at ricardozanini at gmail dot com.